aksommerville/ninelives/README.md

 - [x] Proper jumping.
 - [x] Flying.
 - [x] Spikes.
 - [ ] Laser.
+Maybe nix this, we're running out of space.
 - [x] Lay eggs.
 - [x] Use corpses as platforms.
-- [ ] Exit map.
+- [x] Exit map.
-- [ ] Restart map when all dead.
+- [x] Restart map when all dead.
 - [ ] Force valid position after hatching.
 - [x] With the core mechanics above implemented, make the call on removing text and hello. ...definitely need to remove things.
 - [ ] Decorative mouse at start of each map.
-- [ ] Gore under the corpse.
+- [x] Gore under the corpse.
 If impaled, have it drip blood onto the floor.
-- [ ] Show remaining eggs at the bottom of the screen.
+- [x] Show remaining eggs at the bottom of the screen.
-- [ ] Breathing fire.
+- [ ] Breathing fire - burn things.
 - [ ] Game over.
 Win only; if you die, just the map resets.
 - [ ] Output video sizing is imperfect.
 Visible especially at 1x. (xegl).
 Update Shovel if we fix it.
 - [ ] Remove AUX1-to-quit before release, at least for web.
 - [x] Eliminate multiplayer input, definitely don't need it.
 - [ ] Eliminate persistence if we're not keeping a high score.
 Are we?
+No, no space for it.

 ## Notes